 Gold, silver, gems, stamps, coins, etc., are capital assets except when they are held for sale by a dealer.
 Any gain or loss from their sale or exchange is generally a capital gain or loss.
-If you are a dealer, the amount received from the sale is ordinary income reportable on Schedule C (Form 1040).
+If you are a dealer, the amount received from the sale is ordinary business income.